bethschoenberg/https-github.com-nvaccess/SwitchingFromJawsToNVDA.md

 2. Create a new profile by tabbing to the *new* button or press alt, N.
 3. After you name your profile, tab to the profile usage radio butttons. arrow down untill you hear say all.
 Hit *OK*

-while  this profile is active, you need to complete the process by configuring the synthesizer.
-Be sure to do this while the say all profile is active.
+while  this profile is active, you need to complete the process by configuring the synthesizer while the say all profile is active.